PagerDuty/developer-docs/docs/REST-API/18-PCL-Overview.md

 now in Mon,Fri 09:00:00 to 17:00:00 America/New_York
 ```

-## Note About Warnings During Expression Evaluation

-[Note About Warnings During Expression Evaluation]:#note-about-warnings-during-expression-evaluation

-Evaluation of a PCL sub-expression can result in evaluation warnings.
-Since PCL will be used as part of the Event processing pipeline, throwing an error and giving up on the entire event evaluation isn't helpful since there is no user available to handle the error.

-Instead, PCL accumulates and propogates the evaluation warnings and then evalulates each sub-condition as accurately as possible given the previous warnings.
-The final result of the PCL evaluation will be a boolean decision along with any warning messages gathered along the way.

-There are two basic types of evaluation warnings: non-boolean evaluations and boolean results with evaluation warnings.

 ### Non-Boolean Evaluation

 [Non-Boolean Evaluation]:#non-boolean-evaluation

-These are PCL sub-expressions where the results are ambiguous / non-sensical.
+Evaluation of a PCL sub-expression can produce results are ambiguous / non-sensical.
 A classic example is an invalid type comparison like `2 > 'two'`.

+Since PCL will be used as part of the Event processing pipeline, throwing an error and giving up on the entire event evaluation isn't helpful since there is no user available to handle the error.

-PCL treats non-boolean evaluation as a `false` [boolean response with a warning][Boolean Evaluation With Warnings].
+So PCL treats all non-boolean evaluation as a `false`, allowing the PCL expression to be evaluated consistently as a whole, without error.

 Expression | Evaluates like | Result | Warning
 -- | -- | -- | --